How to Refinance a Car Loan in 6 Steps

 Be wary of extending the loan term

-While opting for a longer term loan can certainly reduce your monthly payment, it can also significantly increase the total cost over the life of the loan.
+While opting for a longer-term loan can certainly reduce your monthly payment, it can also significantly increase the total cost over the life of the loan.
 A shorter-term loan is usually a better deal, though there are situations in which extending the term may be warranted.

-“If you’re in a situation where you have to lower your payment to make ends meet, then obviously refinancing and spreading that out over a longer term would help,” says Ryan Mohr, CFP®, a fee-only financial planner and the owner of Clarity Capital Management.
-“As long as you’re well aware that the total amount of money spent on that car will cost you more out of pocket given that the interest rate is spread out over a longer term.”
+“If you’re in a situation where you have to lower your payment to make ends meet, then obviously refinancing and spreading that out over a longer term would help,” said Ryan Mohr, CFP®, a fee-only financial planner and the owner of Clarity Capital Management.
+“As long as you’re well aware that the total amount of money spent on that car will cost you more out of pocket, given that the interest rate is spread out over a longer term.”